Best electric scooter models for kids, teens & toddlers in 2023

 The Turboant M10 Lite is packed with features.
 To be perfectly honest, I think the M10 Lite is the best scooter on this list because of everything you get with this cheap electric scooter for kids.

-The scooter features pneumatic tires which are great for a nice smooth ride.
+The scooter features pneumatic tires, which are great for a nice smooth ride.
 It’s got a great tech stack featuring a large LED display that shows you the scooter speed, the speed mode you are in and your overall battery life.

 However, there are a couple of features the M10 Lite has that other scooters don’t.
 First, they are the only scooter company I know of that has a USB charging port!
-That’s right – if your phone is dying or about to die and you need some juice, just plug your phone into the M10 Lite and you’ll be able to charge the phone.
+That’s right – if your phone is dying or about to die and you need some juice, just plug your phone into the M10 Lite, and you’ll be able to charge the phone.
 Really cool.

-Also, one thing that amps up safety are the red LED tail lights.
+Also, one thing that amps up safety is the red LED tail lights.
 The M10 Lite is the only scooter on this list that features taillights.
 So, if your kids are going to be riding at night, I would highly suggest buying this scooter.

 I like the M10 Lite for kids because it can grow with them.
-This electric scooter model has two speed modes, eco mode and sport mode.
-Eco mode allows the scooter to go a maximum speed of 9 mph while Sport mode will allow your kids to ride 16 mph which is the scooter’s maximum speed.
-Having two speed modes is important for kids.
-They can start out slow and then as they get older and more comfortable, they can just change speed modes!
+This electric scooter model has two-speed modes, eco mode and sport mode.
+Eco mode allows the scooter to go a maximum speed of 9 mph, while Sport mode will allow your kids to ride 16 mph, which is the scooter’s maximum speed.
+Having two-speed modes is important for kids.
+They can start out slow, and then as they get older and more comfortable, they can just change speed modes!

 Gotrax Glider: Best electric scooter for teenagers

-For kids or shall I say, teenagers, 12+ I really think the Gotrax Glider is the best choice.
+For kids or, shall I say, teenagers, 12+, I really think the Gotrax Glider is the best choice.
 My oldest is 6 years and uses one set to speed mode 1.
-This gives him a top speed of 11 mph, going full speed in second gear will give you a top speed of 17 mph.
+This gives him a top speed of 11 mph; going full speed in second gear will give you a top speed of 17 mph.

-The best part of the ability to limit the top speed is that when they grow the scooter will grow with them.
+The best part of the ability to limit the top speed is that when they grow, the scooter will grow with them.

-Another great thing about limiting the speed is that in first gear you’ll get a lot more distance per charge than you would be riding full throttle in second gear.
+Another great thing about limiting the speed is that in first gear, you’ll get a lot more distance per charge than you would be riding full throttle in second gear.

-It’s a lightweight unit of 17 lbs and my kid has no problem folding it together and putting it away on his own.
+It’s a lightweight unit of 17 lbs, and my kid has no problem folding it together and putting it away on his own.

 Should you ever need to change the battery after a few years this process takes less than a two minutes and are only 2 screws away.